 The burger and hash browns combination also reduced the effect of albuterol inhalers, which help relax spasming airways during an asthma attack, possibly by blocking receptors the drugs target.

-Naturopathic medicine offers great options for asthmatics, starting with diet and moving on to reducing inflammation and bronchospasm.
+Naturopathic medicine offers great options for asthmatics, starting with food choices and moving on to reducing inflammation and bronchospasm.